|

 Officers had a difficult time

-they did he said he was too ill to
+and when they did he said he was too

 interviewed Roderick after 3 pm the